 The time series of the global (ice-free ocean only) mean and standard deviation (SD) of backscatter coefficients from SRAL of Sentinel-3A are shown in Figure 2.
 The temporal change in the mean and the SD of backscatter is not much different than the other altimeters (not shown).
 The plot shows the average of a moving window of 7 days moved by one day at a time to produce smooth plots.
-Both the mean and the SD of the backscatter are stable over the last few cycles.
+Both the mean and the SD of the backscatter are stable over the last few cycles apart from a slight increase in the mean value of the backscatter after the implementation of PB 2.24.
+As can be seen in Figure 2 the mean backscatter reached the highest value during the last week of cycle 025.

-Figure 1: Sentinel-3A SRAL ocean Ku-band backscatter histogram (PDF) over the whole globe and for the period of Cycle 024.
+Figure 1: Sentinel-3A SRAL ocean Ku-band backscatter histogram (PDF) over the whole globe and for the period of Cycle 026.
 For comparison, the same plot from the previous cycle is shown as dashed black line.